Main workbench screenshot

 This real capture shows the core ScopeDock workspace and anchors the product page in the actual application instead of a synthetic mock.

-ScopeDock is now available on the Mac App Store for macOS, with fast preview, lightweight capture, USB UVC, RTSP, and ONVIF-assisted setup.
+ScopeDock is now available for macOS direct download in separate Apple Silicon and Intel builds, with fast preview, lightweight capture, USB UVC, improved RTSP, and ONVIF-assisted setup.

-A released macOS app for USB UVC, RTSP, ONVIF-assisted setup, and lightweight multi-source inspection.
+A released macOS app with separate Apple Silicon and Intel direct downloads, USB UVC, improved RTSP preview and recording, ONVIF-assisted setup, and lightweight multi-source inspection.

 ScopeDock is the first product on the NgSense website because it carries the clearest proof of the brand direction: local-first tooling, practical capture workflows, and support paths that help users judge fit quickly.

-ScopeDock is a local-first desktop camera workspace for microscopes, endoscopes, RTSP inputs, and ONVIF-assisted discovery workflows.
+ScopeDock 1.1.1 is a local-first desktop camera workspace for microscopes, endoscopes, RTSP inputs, and ONVIF-assisted discovery workflows.
 It is best suited to bench work, repair inspection, and short technical capture sessions where users need a fast preview and clear local file handling.
+This release adds an Intel Mac direct-download build, keeps a separate Apple Silicon direct-download build, and continues to include the 1.1 series RTSP preview, snapshot, and recording stability improvements.
+The App Store build is not updated in this release.

 This product page is designed to help you evaluate fit quickly.
 It explains what ScopeDock is, who it helps, what it supports, where its limits are, and what to do next.
 It also says plainly what ScopeDock is not: it is not a surveillance wall and it is not a livestream production stack.